-- 1. Complete a state-approved teacher education program that includes appropriate experiences in a P-12 setting in the new field; OR - 2.
-Demonstrate the equivalent of one year of satisfactory half time or more contracted P-12 teaching experience in the new field within the last five (5) years of application date; and Successfully complete 30 credit hours of course work required in a state-approved teacher education program or the equivalent of a subject major for the new field.
-OR - 3.
-Demonstrate the equivalent of one year of satisfactory half time or more contracted P-12 teaching experience in the new field within the last five (5) years of application date; and Submit passing content area test scores for the newteaching field.
-OR - 4.
-Possess a valid National Board Certification in the new field.
-OR - 5.
-Possess an Advanced License or National Board Certification in crefield and baseither the equivalent of acontent major or have passed the Praxis content extin the new field.
+- 1. Complete a state-approved teacher education program that includes appropriate experiences in a P-12 setting in the new field; or - 2.
+Demonstrate the equivalent of one year of satisfactory half time or more contracted P-12 teaching experience in the new field within the last five (5) years of application date; and Successfully complete 30 credit hours of coursework required in a state-approved teacher education program or the equivalent of a subject major for the new field; or - 3.
+Demonstrate the equivalent of one year of satisfactory half time or more contracted P-12 teaching experience in the new field within the last five (5) years of application date; and Submit passing content area test scores for the new teaching field; or - 4.
+Possess a valid National Board Certification in the new field; or

+5. Possess an Advanced License or National Board Certification and has either the equivalent of a content major or has passed the Praxis content test in the new field.